Ariano2700/Ariano2700/README.md

   <div class="textContainer">
     <div class="">
       <p>
-        My name is Ariano Alban, I'm in my seventh semester of university at UTP (Peru), I've been learning different technologies in which I have +1 year of experience, such as Spring Boot and React.
+        My name is Ariano Alban, I'm in my eighth semester of university at UTP (Peru), I've been learning different technologies in which I have +2 years of experience, such as Spring Boot, NestJS and React.
 In my free time I like to play video games and I stream them in my <a href="https://www.twitch.tv/ariano2700">Twitch channel.</a>
   </p>
           </div>